porobov/Million-Ether-Homepage-Docs/source/charity.rst

 - Check LogCharityTransfer_ events to see where the charity funds go.
 - If any of the funds were forwarded through the `forwarding address`_ see where the charity funds go through Etherscan (the address is used for charity transactions only).

-.. _charities:

-**Preferred charity organizations**

-Projects addressing life and death problems are preferred (no software, art, info leaks donations, etc).
-The list is maintained in this repo_ (pull requests are welcome).

 .. note::